jlrickert/zet/docs/1042/README.md

-# Open-Source Search Engine: Meilisearch
+# Open-Source search engine: Meilisearch

 A quick note on [Meilisearch][meilisearch], an open-source search engine, identified as a potential component for the [Knutjs project](../609).
 This tool can enable fast and relevant search capabilities for various data types within the project's scope, including KEG notes.
 It aligns with previous [research on search engines](../595).